viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-monitoring.md

 ## Advanced Monitoring

-To expand upon the metrics shown in the Overview tab, navigate to the "Metrics" tab in the left side toolbar of Azure portal.
+To expand upon the metrics shown in the Overview tab, navigate to the **Metrics** tab in the left side toolbar of Azure portal.

 Listed below are the metrics you can access in this section: